GSA/digital.gov/README.md

 _Made with love, learning, and all the hope in the world._

-This is a [Jekyll theme](https://jekyllrb.com/docs/themes/) for the DigitalGov.
+This is a [Jekyll theme](https://jekyllrb.com/docs/themes/) for DigitalGov.

 ---